What is a Data Platform? Understanding Components, Tools, and Evolution

 7. Interoperability and flexibility

-Now, let us look into each of these key elements in brief:
+Now, let us look into each of the above key elements in brief:

 A data platform should be capable of handling data from various sources, such as relational databases, NoSQL databases, log files, streaming data, and even unstructured data sources.